James Drever (psychologist, born 1873): Work as psychologist

 1912 was the year Drever was put in charge of the laboratory he helped create.
 This was the first pedagogical laboratory in the United Kingdom.
 The labs primary function was to introduce the more advanced students to the application of experimental methods to educational problems.
 It was also intended to provide the means for original experimentation.
 Work was done on fatigue in schools, children's vocabulary, and the analytical study of reading and writing.
 A number of papers on the work done in the lab were published in journals over the next six years.

 From 1919 onward there was a great expansion in the Department of Psychology at the University of Edinburgh.
 Psychology had previously been only a subsection of other subjects.
 However, in 1924 the university began transforming the Department of Psychology into its own section.
 In 1931 he was elevated to the position of Professor of Psychology, and was the first person to hold such a post in Scotland.
 The department Drever took over expanded greatly during Drever's time in charge of it.
-In this role, he has been described as ’instrumental’ in the establishment of the psychology degree program at Edinburgh.
+In this role, he has been described as 'instrumental' in the establishment of the psychology degree program at Edinburgh.

 Among his colleagues at Edinburgh were Dr Mary Collins, the psychoanalyst Dr W.R.D.
 Fairbairn and J. D. Sutherland.
 Collins collaborated with Drever on a number of books.
 Drever retired in 1944 and was succeeded by his son, also called James Drever.

 Recognition

 Drever is recognised as an expert in experimental psychology thanks to his pioneering contributions to that field.
-He served as President of British Psychological Society in 1926, and in 1948 he was appointed President of the Twelfth International Congress of Psychology.
+He served as president of British Psychological Society in 1926, and in 1948 he was appointed president of the Twelfth International Congress of Psychology.
 He was heavily involved in organising this congress, which met in Edinburgh, but was unable to attend his presidential ceremony due to illness.
 His son delivered the presidential address in his stead.

 In recognition of his work Drever was knighted in 1938.
 His interest in the influence of Scandinavian language on the Orcadian dialect led to his being made a Knight of the First Class of the Royal Norwegian Order of Saint Olav.

 Family

 Drever was married to Annie May Watson in 1907.
 Their sons were James Drever, who succeeded his father's role at the University of Edinburgh, and Harald Irving Drever FRSE (1912-1975), a geologist.
-The younger James Drever was also a noted psychologist, BPS President, and was the first Principal and Vice-Chancellor of the University of Dundee.
-Drever passed away on August 10, 1950.
+The younger James Drever was also a noted psychologist, BPS president, and was the first principal and vice-chancellor of the University of Dundee.
+Drever died on 10 August 1950.